Kerrisdale: Demographics

 As of the 2016 community census, there were 13,975 people, 5,530 private households, and 3,930 families residing in Kerrisdale.

 Although formerly British in character and demographics, Kerrisdale began to experience an influx of affluent immigrants from Hong Kong in the mid-1980s.
 This was partially due to the fears of Communist China taking over Hong Kong from the British in 1997 per the Sino-British Joint Declaration.
-Many new immigrants constructed large, modern houses.
-Therefore, Kerrisdale is generally a mix of architecture, with older bungalows in between new houses and renovated houses.
+Many of those Hong Kong immigrants constructed large, modern houses.
+Therefore, Kerrisdale is generally a mix of East Asian and Western architecture, with older bungalows in between new houses and renovated houses.

-Kerrisdale has a mix of professionals, wealthy people, and students renting basement suites or more inexpensive apartment blocks to attend nearby schools.
+Kerrisdale has a mix of white-collar professionals, high net worth individuals, and university students renting basement suites or more inexpensive apartment blocks to attend nearby post-secondary institutions such as Langara College and the University of British Columbia.
 The area is also home to elderly residents who primarily rent in the low rise rental blocks that characterize the north central section of the community.

 Projected average 2008 household income: $131,769 as compared with $75,854 and $79,798 for Vancouver and Metro Vancouver respectively.